 The Packer Symposium

 In our two-week Symposium program, each grade embarks on an intellectual journey (or a literal one: every 10th Grader travels internationally at no additional cost).
-Learn more below.
+Learn more about the program for our 9th, 11th, and 12th Graders below.

 Upper School students can choose from over two dozen clubs and affinity groups.